-In honor of the 60th year of the Piper Cherokee, the 2020 Mass Arrival will be limited to 60 Cherokees to celebrate.
-These will include all Cherokee variants, PA28s and PA32s.
+In honor of the 60th year of the Piper Cherokee, the 2020 Mass Arrival was to be limited to 60 Cherokees to celebrate.
+For 2021 will will once again limit participation to 60 aircraft.

 Dori and Ed LeBlanc – Director of Air Operations, 2019 and 2020 Cherokee Lead

 Ed coordinates with other members of CtO leadership to develop flight operations procedures and training to ensure a safe, smooth arrival at Airventure each year.
 He feels honored to have been asked to assume this role in 2019 from Dwane "Ferg" Ferguson, who did a superlative job creating and fine-tuning the CtO procedures from scratch.
 Ed is committed to Ferg's measures of success: nobody "trades paint" and everyone arrives safely and has a great time.

 He and his wife Dori have been flying their Piper Warrior with Cherokees to OSH since the first year in 2010 and they were honored to be "Cherokee Lead" during the tenth arrival in 2019.
 He has been a qualified Lead Pilot in the Formation and Safety Training (FAST) organization since 2016 and has worked with many other pilots in a variety of General Aviation aircraft to help them advance their formation flying skills.